bvinoth186/notes/2022-AWS0-Database-Specialty.md

 1. Loading flat files with LOAD DATA LOCAL INFILE can be the fastest and least costly method of loading data as long as transactions are kept relatively small.
 Compared to loading the same data with SQL, flat files usually require less network traffic, lowering transmission costs, and load much faster due to the reduced overhead in the database.

+1. When Using an Amazon Redshift database as a target for AWS Database Migration Service, The Amazon Redshift cluster must be in the same AWS account and same AWS Region as the replication instance

 1. Amazon Redshift also includes Amazon Redshift Spectrum, allowing you to run SQL queries directly against exabytes of unstructured data in Amazon S3 data lakes.
 No loading or transformation is required, and you can use open data formats, including Avro, CSV, Grok, Amazon Ion, JSON, ORC, Parquet, RCFile, RegexSerDe, Sequence, Text, and TSV.
 Redshift Spectrum automatically scales query compute capacity based on the data retrieved, so queries against Amazon S3 run fast, regardless of data set size.

 1. Concurrency Scaling is a feature in Amazon Redshift that provides consistently fast query performance, even with thousands of concurrent queries.
 With this feature, Amazon Redshift automatically adds transient capacity when needed to handle heavy demand.
 Amazon Redshift automatically routes queries to scaling clusters, which are provisioned in seconds and begin processing queries immediately.